jlxip/zodiac/README.md

 key = /tmp/key.pem ; Default is "./key.pem"
 backend = 172.17.0.2 ; Backend IP or domain name.
 Default is "localhost" port = 7000 ; Backend, required
+frontTimeout = 1 ; You can override this value for a given capsule backTimeout = 1  ; and this one

+; The following is a capsule using defaults
 [other]
 name = other.arpa
 port = 7001